bravecollective/neucore-api-go/docs/ApplicationESIApi.md

 func main() {
-    esiPathQuery := "esiPathQuery_example" // string | The ESI path and query string (without the datasource parameter). datasource := "datasource_example" // string | The EVE character ID those token should be used to make the ESI request body := "body_example" // string | JSON encoded data.
+    esiPathQuery := "esiPathQuery_example" // string | The ESI path and query string (without the datasource parameter). datasource := "datasource_example" // string | The EVE character ID those token should be used to make the ESI request.
+Optionally                             followed by a colon and the name of an EVE login to use an alternative ESI token. body := "body_example" // string | JSON encoded data.

     configuration := openapiclient.NewConfiguration()